 Ingredients

 You’ll need just 6 ingredients, plus salt, water, and olive oil, to whip up this easy pesto sauce.
-You can also use this sauce to make Creamy Pesto Gnocchi.
-Some of the important ones are listed below.
+You can also use this sauce to make Creamy Pesto Gnocchi or Pesto Mayo Sauce.

 - Fresh coriander(cilantro): Every part of this herb, including the leaves and stalks, can be used.
 Finely chop the stalks.